JoshuaJFogg/slate/source/includes/_carts.md

 ```

 An existing cart can be edited by calling the following endpoint.
-An example where this is required is when associating a cart to a specific eSuite account.
+An example where this would be required is when associating a cart to a specific eSuite account.

 ### HTTP Request